- Research

 Statistical analysis

-All experiments were repeated at least three times.
-Results are expressed as mean ± standard deviation (SD) and analyzed using GraphPad Prism 8.0 statistical software.
+All experiments were repeated three times.
+The results are expressed as the mean ± standard deviation (SD) and were analyzed using GraphPad Prism 8.0 statistical software.
 The normality heterogeneity of the data was tested.
 The differences were analyzed by the unpaired t-test or one-way ANOVA followed by the Bonferroni post hoc test.
 If the data were not normally distributed, the nonparametric test (Mann–Whitney test) was used to analyze the differences.
-The analyses of the quantification of the different proteins by western-blot (ratio) were performed on long-transformed data. p < 0.05 was considered statistically significant between groups.
+The analyses of the quantification of the different proteins by western blot (ratio) were performed on long-transformed data.
+A p < 0.05 was considered statistically significant between groups.

 Results